Manage OpenRAG containers and services

 Monitor services and view logs

-- TUI-managed services
+- Terminal-managed services

 - Self-managed services